PredictLand/PL-TEC-PLPipes/README.md

 So, how is the typical PLPipes project?

-PLPipes projects are organized around [**actions**](#Actions) which can be considered as atomit units of work.
+PLPipes projects are organized around [**actions**](#Actions) which can be considered as atomic units of work.
 Examples of actions are downloading a file, transforming some data or training a model.

 Actions are grouped in sequences to create data processing pipelines.
-Several pipelines can be defined inside one project, and it is even possible to change which actions form a pipeline dynamically depending on the deployment environment, the configuration, command line arguements, etc.
+Several pipelines can be defined inside one project, and it is even possible to change which actions form a pipeline dynamically depending on the deployment environment, the configuration, command line arguments, etc.

 Another key concept of PLPipes is that a relational [**database**](#Database) is used to pass information between actions